neotheicebird/ProcessAutomation/README.md

 # ProcessAutomation
 A lightweight orchestration framework to automate local tasks on AWS

+When installed on a worker instance, this project can be used to read through a task queue, assign and complete the tasks until the queue is emptyy.

+Once the queue gets empty a notification is sent and the task_loop waits for more tasks to pop up.

 # Setup Instructions

 ## Setting up the project